Biscoff Rolo Bars

 When I started blogging in 2010, Biscoff Cookie Butter Spread (affiliate link) was just appearing in the markets.
 It was created by the folks that make those ubiquitous Biscoff cookies you have experienced if you fly Delta.
-Described at Europe’s Favorite Cookie for gourmet snacking and recipes, I love using them for no-bake pie crusts instead of graham crackers.
+Described as Europe’s Favorite Cookie for gourmet snacking and recipes, I love using them for no-bake pie crusts instead of graham crackers.

-Mix Biscoff spread into vanilla ice cream, spread on toast, waffles, or pancakes.
+Mix Biscoff spread into vanilla ice cream, or spread on toast, waffles, or pancakes.
 Use it to fill truffles!
 It’s so delicious, that you might be tempted to sit with a jar and eat it with a spoon, but I recommend trying it in these Biscoff Bars!

 Made by the Hershey Company, Rolos are roll-shaped, creamy caramels with a semi-sweet chocolate coating.
 There is a salted dark chocolate version available, too.